 When a child is upset or feels threatened, their ability to accurately process what others are saying decreases, as does their ability to identify and articulate what is upsetting them.
 Fighting often feels like the safest option when brains are in fight/flight.

 So even in stable, connected homes, sensitive kids may be anywhere from anger-prone to seemingly angry all the time.
 Even socks can lead to anger outbursts!
 (And is it really the sensation of the socks, or maybe the stress of getting out the door, or anxiety about the teacher at school, or… or…)

-Certainly, no child is truly “angry all the time!” but if it feels like your child is always angry, take a deep breath.
+Certainly, no child is truly “angry all the time!” but if it feels like you are frequently asking yourself, “Why is my son so mad at me?”
+Or, “Why is my daughter always so angry?” take a deep breath.
 There’s practical help for you.

 Sound familiar?
 It’s a pretty familiar script in a lot of homes.

 The thing is, getting mad isn’t necessarily wrong.
 But hitting is.
 It’s also damaging to be verbally aggressive with loud, hurtful words.
 But trying to suppress aggressive behavior leaves kids feeling managed, misunderstood, and lacking the skills they need.
 So, how do you help kids express anger in more helpful ways?